blueskiesatx/Send_Elon_to_Mars/README.md

 Bootstrap
 time

-# Mission to Mars
+# Mission to Mars Scraping

-This is a basic version of a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.

-## Scraping

 Initial scraping used Python, Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.
 Used Splinter to navigate the sites when needed and BeautifulSoup to help find and parse out the necessary data.